ikergarcia1996/Easy-Label-Projection/README.md

 fill the gap considering the unlabelled words between the parts as labelled words with the same class if the gap is equal or lower than "--fill_gap_size" words (by default 1).
 For example, if we project a label and we get the following labels:
 `O B-LOC I-LOC O I-LOC O O` we will fill the gap and get `O B-LOC I-LOC I-LOC I-LOC O O`.
-Use True 1 if you are projecting named entities or labels with a small number of words.
+Use 1 if you are projecting named entities or labels with a small number of words.
-Use a larger value for argumentation datasets and datasets in which the labels are long sentences.
+Use a larger value for argumentation datasets and datasets in which long sentences are labeled.

 ````commandline
 --fill_gap_size 1 \